The Cook Report

 What is halloumi?

-Halloumi is a semi-hard cheese used in Turkish, Greek and Cypriot cuisine.
+Halloumi is a semi-hard cheese made from goat's or sheep's milk used in Turkish, Greek and Cypriot cuisine.
+Because of its high melting point halloumi is best eaten when cooked.
 It’s most commonly fried but can be prepared in other ways, keep scrolling to find some fab halloumi recipe ideas!

 How to cook halloumi.
 Fried halloumi in a ceramic frying pan